shopsys/shopsys/docs/upgrade/UPGRADE-unreleased.md

     - if you extend `DailyFeedCronModule` in your project use the protected method `getFeedExportCreationDataQueue()` instead of `$this->feedExportCreationDataQueue` (which now might be `null`)
 - check the usage of protected methods of `ParameterFilterRepository` if you've extended it in your project ([#1044](https://github.com/shopsys/shopsys/pull/1044))
     - the signatures of protected methods changed to remove the need of passing a parameter as a reference
+- follow instructions in the [separate article](/docs/upgrade/upgrade-instructions-for-read-model-for-product-lists-from-elasticsearch.md) to use Elasticsearch to get data into read model ([#1096](https://github.com/shopsys/shopsys/pull/1096))
+- follow upgrade instructions for entities simplification in the [separate article](./upgrade-instructions-for-entities-simplification.md) ([#1123](https://github.com/shopsys/shopsys/pull/1123))
+- if you want to use our experimental backend API, read [introduction to backend API](/docs/backend-api/introduction-to-backend-api.md) ([#1055](https://github.com/shopsys/shopsys/pull/1055))

 ## [shopsys/coding-standards]
 - run `php phing standards-fix` to fix code style as we check more rules in the Shopsys Framework coding standards: